 Discover PANGAIA Denim and choose between styles made with wild Himalayan nettle (PANettle™) or rain-fed hemp (PANhemp™).
-Both are blended with certified organic cotton and treated with PPRMINT™.
+Both are blended with organic cotton and treated with PPRMINT™.

 Did you know it takes around 3,700 litres of water to make a single pair of jeans?
 That’s roughly the same amount of water the average person drinks over 3.5 years.

 That’s because most denim is made out of conventional cotton—a fiber that is usually heavily irrigated and fertilized in cultivation, as well as one that uses a huge amount of water in the manufacturing, finishing (dyeing and washing) and packaging processes.
 Conventional cotton manufacturing also contributes to the practice of monocropping on a global scale, which can weaken the soil, deplete its nutrients and reduce local biodiversity.

 Making conventional denim is one of the fashion industry’s most chemical and water-intensive processes.
 That’s where our materials science comes in.